RubixML/Credit/README.md

 );
 ```

 Next we define the hyper-parameters of the Logistic Regression estimator in the following order - *batch size*, Gradient Descent *optimizer* and *learning rate*.
 The default parameters chosen for this tutorial work fairly well and achieve results as good or slightly better than the results attained in the original paper, however, feel free to experiment and learn on your own.
-For more information about the hyper-parameters of the Logistic Regression estimator, refer to the [API Reference](https://github.com/RubixML/RubixML#logistic-regression).
+For more information about the hyper-parameters of the Logistic Regression estimator, refer to the [docs](https://docs.rubixml.com/en/latest/classifiers/logistic-regression.html).

-Since the Logistic Regression estimator implements the [Verbose](https://github.com/RubixML/RubixML#verbose) interface, we can hand it any [PSR-3](https://www.php-fig.org/psr/psr-3/) compatible logger and it will spit back helpful logging information.
+Since the Logistic Regression estimator implements the [Verbose](https://docs.rubixml.com/en/latest/verbose.html) interface, we can hand it any [PSR-3](https://www.php-fig.org/psr/psr-3/) compatible logger and it will spit back helpful logging information.
 For the purposes of this example we will use the Screen logger that comes built-in with Rubix, but there are many other great loggers that you can use such as [Monolog](https://github.com/Seldaek/monolog) or [Analog](https://github.com/jbroadway/analog) to name a few.

 ```php
 use Rubix\ML\Other\Loggers\Screen;